typebrigade/typebrigade.com/public/about.md

   Dr. Shelley Gruendler founded the Vancouver Typography Meetup Group, and was its original organiser.
 She’s a typographer, designer, and educator, in addition to being the founding director of [Type Camp](http://typecamp.org).

+- Diane Huynh
+- Ross Milne
+- Riley Cran
+- Andrea Husky

+There is a full record of our amazing speakers on the [Type Brigade meetup group](https://meetup.com/typebrigade).

+## Patreon

+[Our amazing patrons on Patreon](https://patreon.com/typebrigade) help make Type Brigade events possible.
+Back us on Patreon to receive special perks, and keep our events free to attend.

 <!--